Teredell/FCC/009 - Intermediate Algorithm Scripting/IAS README.md

 Lesson 11: relatively simple switch and build an array and join to a string.
 Other more terse solutions existed but this was basically one of them.

 Lesson 12: Too bust at work with 2 missing from ofice, finally got back into this 2 days later!
 Seemed to get over inital confusion relatively quickly.
 Once i figured out how to make a fibonacci sequence i was aay, other soltutions a little differentbut mine fors too.
 Also first practical use of a do...while loop.

+Lesson 13: This one really fucked with my head and im giving up today after a few hours of testing and reviewing diferent solutions and referring to the help even modifiying the help solution with some console.logs changed the outcome today WTF.
+I understand what's going on but why it won't replicate in my code is fucking beyond me today.